jcgauthier1979/baseball-calendar/README.md

 # baseball-calendar
 Simple baseball calendar to display games, practices and time slots exported from Spordle Play.
 It can also be used for other sports!

-## Why this project exist
+## Why this project exists

-As of the start of the 2025 baseball season, one feature was not yet available in Spordle Play: a global calendar with events of all venues used by a sport association.
+As of the start of the 2025 baseball season, one feature was not yet available in Spordle Play: a public global calendar with events of all venues used by a sport association.
 This is a mission critical view on information.
 It would save a ton of time for coaches and schedulers to find available time slots for practices and rescheduled games.
 For venues shared across multiple associations or leagues, it becomes even more difficult to find that information.

 The goal of this project is to fill in that gap.
 Eventually, Spordle Play should have the equivalent views and features.
 This project could still be used to display that information in a separate scope (for example your own Website) unless it eventually becomes available through a public API integration.

 ## Getting started

-This is a React 19 project using Typescript.
+This is a [React 19](https://react.dev/) Typescript project using [Vite 6](https://vite.dev/) framework.

 - To run locally:
   -  npm run dev